Potter (Year 2)

 Teaching Assistant: Mrs Hay

-In Potter class, we start the day with dough disco and handwriting.
+In Potter class, we start the day with dough disco.
 Dough disco helps us to exercise our hands and fingers, getting them ready to use and support tidy, controlled handwriting.

 As always, it is essential that every child reads every day.
 The focus in reading is on fluency.
 This means your child will now be bringing home a book that they can read to you fluently without overly segmenting and blending.
 Please ensure that you read this book with your child at least 3 times, encouraging and supporting expression and understanding of the text.

-Number and Place Value will be the priority focus to start with but it is crucial that all children are confident in counting to 100 and back again.
-If this is something you could do at home regularly, it would really help to embed the number system and support their knowledge of place value.
+Multiplication and division will be the priority focus this term but it is still crucial that all children are confident in counting to 100 and back again and can recall basic number facts fluently, (e.g. 5 + 3 = 8 / 8 - 5 = 3 etc).
+If this is something you could do at home regularly, it would really help to embed the number system and support their learning in addition and subtraction.

 Have a look on here for some fun games to play: